LukasMarx/ai-food-blog/src/content/posts/Lobster Roll.md

 recipeYield: "4"
 calories: 350
 recipeCuisine: "American"
+recipeInstructions:
+  [
-recipeInstructions: ["Preheat the grill to medium-high heat.
+    "Preheat the grill to medium-high heat.
 Brush the lobster tails with melted butter and grill for 6-8 minutes, until cooked through.
-Let it cool and chop into bite-size pieces.", "In a medium bowl, whisk together the mayonnaise, celery, scallions, parsley, lemon juice, salt, and pepper.", "Add the chopped lobster to the bowl and mix gently until the lobster is coated in the dressing.", "Heat the hot dog buns in a skillet with butter until golden brown.", "Fill the buns with the lobster salad and serve immediately."]
+Let it cool and chop into bite-size pieces.", "In a medium bowl, whisk together the mayonnaise, celery, scallions, parsley, lemon juice, salt, and pepper.", "Add the chopped lobster to the bowl and mix gently until the lobster is coated in the dressing.", "Heat the hot dog buns in a skillet with butter until golden brown.", "Fill the buns with the lobster salad and serve immediately.", ]
 ---

 If you're looking for a delicious and easy seafood dish to impress your guests, look no further than the classic lobster roll.
 This recipe is a perfect combination of sweet and savory flavors, with succulent lobster meat mixed with a creamy dressing and served in a soft, buttery hot dog bun.

 ## Ingredients